RobertVxV/pcbe_lab_2024/readme.md

-###This repository will be used for the PCBE Project.
+### This repository will be used for the PCBE Project.

-### Team Members
-1. Vinitchi Robert-Valentin
-2. Ungur Viktor
-3. Copilu Tudor
-4. Dobra Denisa-Loredana
-5. Cristea Alexandra

-##Tema
 ### Jocul vietii

 Simulati o populatie de celule vii ce au fiecare ca scop hranirea si inmultirea.